 LOV 2.0 Programme 2024

 The second edition of “Light our Vision”, this time themed LICHT.MACHT.PLATZ.
 (LIGHT.MAKES.SPACE.), is inspiring visitors with an international line-up and a record number of applications from all over the world.
-Over 100 submissions where whittled down to a select few light artists chosen to present their works at 14 locations in Chemnitz city centre.
+Over 100 submissions where whittled down to a select few light artists chosen to present their works at different locations in Chemnitz city centre.
 A total of 21 artists will be creating fascinating experiences with unique installations, projections and interactive light art.

 From the imposing facade of the city’s main station to surprising productions on Marienplatz, the programme brings together innovative installations that blur the boundaries between architecture and art.
 The artists have taken a diverse range of approaches, from abstract projections to immersive soundscapes and interactive installations.
 So you can enjoy four evenings full of surprising sights and creative visions!